nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 It uses HID feature reports to communicate with firmware.

 Right now, it can be used to change following parameters:

 * mouse optical sensor resolution (CPI)
+* optical sensor power saving modes:
+	* downshift time from "Run" to "Rest1" mode
+	* downshift time from "Rest1" to "Rest2" mode
+	* downshift time from "Rest2" to "Rest3" mode

 Supported transports:

 * USB

 Usage